narcissawright/melancholy/README.md

 ## Character Design:
 - Melanie should have shorter hair than Melancholy.
 Neither character will have bangs.
 - The hair covering Melanie's eye should not cover it much.
 Melancholy will have her eye more obscured.
-- Would like to include a Cardigan for Melanie but would need to figure out the state of cloth simulation in Godot, and my GPU is old right now.
-- Melancholy should have a dress or medium length skirt.
+- Melancholy should have a dress I think..
 Might keep same boots (I like this design, but perhaps black instead of brown).
 Unsure about other aspects of the outfit.
 Leggings/Tights probably good for both.
 - Melanie will have plum colored hair, Melancholy a blue color.
 The eye color should be different, too.
 - Melancholy's heartbeat should be slower (seen in the UI).
-- Melancholy should have slight "raccoon eyes," and look more tired and pale.
+- Melancholy should look more tired and pale.

 ## Current Limitations